ds4dm/ZERO/docs/index.rst

 Welcome
 =====================================

+ZERO is a multi-purpose game solver written in C++.
+Currently, it manages NASPs (EPECs) and Integer Programming Games.

+This project is a private fork of `EPECSolve <https://github.com/ssriram1992/EPECsolve/>`.

 This is a private fork of EPECSolve, that handles an outer approximation for NASPs and Integer Programming games.
 Code to compute mixed-equilibrium in linear EPECs. - `Base